Your High-Speed Imaging, SWIR Cameras & Thermal Imaging Camera Experts

 Infrared thermography cameras offer a powerful alternative when studying structural situations or testing materials in a non-destructive manner.
 Since everything in this world emits infrared as long as its temperature is above absolute zero, non-destructive material testing is possible with infrared because it can capture measurements and readings from any surface upon which heating or cooling takes place.
 Using infrared cameras for thermal imaging in these settings is not only non-destructive, it is non-invasive as well.

-Thermography in Metallurgy
+Thermography in Ballistics

 Infrared Cameras for Plant Inspections

-Inspection of a transformer.
+Inspection of a transformer

-Surveillance of a garden.
+Inspection of a transformer